mkostrun/omega-iseries-pid-server/README.md

 - *val* - report current thermocouple reading.

+- *restart* - just like its name says.

 The following commands can be used to set values or to query existing values.
 If the key word is written without '=val' part then it returns current value.
 E.g., typing 'timepid' and pressing enter will report current status of the configuration bits 'timepid' (it appears in OUT1CFG and OUT2CFG, and this sets both to the same):

-- *timepid=0,1* - set configuration bit to enable/disable time proportional PID.
+- *timepid=0,1* - set configuration bit to enable/disable time proportional,
+ that is, P in PID.

 - *full_id* - set 4 digit password that users will have to input to get the access to the features of the PID controller.